 Once again, the holiday season is quickly sneaking up on us.
-Experts predict that ecommerce will play a bigger role in Black Friday sales than ever before, accounting for a record 18.9% of total holiday season retail sales.
+Experts predict that e-commerce will play a bigger role in Black Friday sales than ever before, with sales climbing 15.5% to $235.86 billion.

 This is huge for Shopify stores.
 You have an opportunity to give millions of holiday shoppers exactly what they want: a convenient, safe, and hassle-free shopping experience.
 And in return, you get a chance to increase your reach, grow customer relationships, and see sales soar!